 - Finally, while not being as powerful as popups per se, when used in a combination with other list building techniques, floating bars make a valuable addition.

 No wonder so many major blogs use sticky bars to capture email addresses.
-In this post, we’ll show you how to create a nice-looking floating bar — just like the one below:
+In this article, we’ll show you how to create a nice-looking floating bar — just like the one below.

-In this example, Muves chose to offer a discount coupon in exchange for an email address.
-And the best part is, their visitors are able to take advantage of this incentive at any moment while they are browsing the website.
-Smart move, Muves!
+In this example, site visitors are offered to join the company newsletter and always stay updated.
+And the best part is, the visitors are able to take this advantage at any moment while they are browsing the website.

-If you’re wondering, whether you’ll be able to capture email addresses from mobile audience just as smoothly, see how the same widget looks on a smartphone.
-Understanding that the space is limited, instead of a generic “Subscribe” call-to-action, Muves’ marketers continue incentivizing their audience with the special offer.
-And it sure looks tempting.
+If you’re wondering whether you’ll be able to capture email addresses from mobile audience just as smoothly, see how the same widget looks on a smartphone.
+The widget takes very little screen space, but includes just the same details as the desktop one and surely still looks tempting.

 Of course, you don’t have to follow the example precisely.
 But we hope you now see why a floating bar can become your email capturing machine: